Processing multiple texts

 )

-- You can just pass a list if you don't want to rename the attributes.
+- You can just pass a dict if you want to explicitely rename the attributes.

 The result on the first note: